You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Going to College: A resource for teens with disabilities.
 “If you are in high school and are thinking about going to college, one of the best things you can do is to start preparing for it now.”

-We Connect Now: Created by a student with a disability, the website is dedicated to uniting people interested in rights and issues affecting people with disabilities, with particular emphasis on college students and access to higher education and employment issues.
+We Connect Now: Created by a student with a disability, the website is dedicated to uniting people interested in rights and issues affecting people with disabilities, with emphasis on college students and access to higher education and employment issues.